szogyenyid/szogyenyid.github.io/_posts/2023-09-18-php-di-practical-example.md

     - dependency-injection
     - php-di
     - design-patterns
 description: "Discover the world of Dependency Injection (DI) in PHP through an example.
-From crafting a basic "Hello World" script to mastering advanced techniques, you'll see how DI enhances flexibility, maintainability, and code organization with the help of PHP-DI, a powerful dependency injection container.
+From crafting a basic Hello World script to mastering advanced techniques, you'll see how DI enhances flexibility, maintainability, and code organization with the help of PHP-DI, a powerful dependency injection container.
 Whether you're a PHP beginner or an experienced developer, this guide equips you to create clean, modular, and efficient PHP applications."
 #last_modified_at: 2023-09-08 10:38:00 +0200
 author: Daniel Szogyenyi
 readtime: 10